 Marital status

-Married / civil partnership 14
+Married / Civil Partnership 14

-Not married / not in a civil partnership 7
+Not Married / Not in a Civil Partnership 7

-Separated / divorced
+Separated / Divorced

-Prefer not to say / blank
+Prefer not to say / Blank

 Age breakdown

 16 - 24

 25 - 34

 35 - 44 6

 45 - 54 7

 55 - 64

 65 +

-Prefer not to say / blank
+Prefer not to say / Blank

 What is your gender?

-Note: This was subsequently changed to 'Which of the following best describes your gender?'
-(April 2021)
+Note: This was subsequently changed to 'Which of the following best digender?'
+(April 2021) lescribes your

 Male 11

 Female 10

-Prefer not to say / blank
+Prefer not to say / Blank

-Transgender

-(categories below were prior to April 2021)
+Transgender (categories below were prior to April 2021)

-Transgender - yes
+Transgender - Yes

-Transgender - no 20
+Transgender - No 20

-Prefer not to say / blank
+Prefer not to say / Blank

-Gender

-(categories below were introduced April 2021 onwards)
+Gender (categories below were introduced April 2021 onwards)

 Same as assigned at birth

-Trans man

-Trans man

-Trans woman
+Trans Man

-Trans woman
+Trans Woman

+Non-binary

+Agender / gender neutral

+Prefer not to say / Blank

 Sexuality

-Asexual / aromantic
+Asexual / Aromantic

-Bi, pan or polysexual
+Bi, Pan or Polysexual

-Gay, lesbian or homosexual
+Gay, Lesbian or Homosexual

 Heterosexual 21

-Multiple identities
+Multiple Identities

-Other / prefer a term not listed
+Other / Prefer a term not listed

-Prefer not to say / blank
+Prefer not to say / Blank

-Religion / Belief
+Religion/Belief

 Agnostic

 Atheist

 Baha'i

 Buddhist

 Christian

-Esoteric tradition
+Esoteric Tradition

 Hindu

 Humanist

 Jewish

 Muslim

 None 16

 Other

 Pagan

 Rastafari

 Roman Catholic

 Sikh

-Prefer not to say / blank
+Prefer not to say / Blank

-(There were many categories against which to report, but detailed below are just those that were ticked)
+Ethnicity (there were many categories against which to report, but detailed below are that were ticked) just those

 White British

 White Scottish 11

 White English 6

 White Welsh

 Nationality

 British 5

 English

 Irish

 Northern Irish

 Scottish

 Welsh 15

 Other

-Prefer to not say / blank
+Prefer to not say / Blank

-External recruitment 2021
+External Recruitment 2021